Undergraduate Course: Principles of Ecology (ECSC08006)

 - understand and use introductory statistics; hypothesis testing, basic experimental design and field sampling.

-- demonstrate a broad knowledge of the ecological theory explaining patterns of spatial and temporal variations in species numbers in both terrestrial and marine environments.
+- demonstrate a broad knowledge of the ecological theory explaining patterns of spatial and temporal variations in species numbers.

-- carry out a scientific research project related to an ecological question: formulate clear, precise and potentially answerable questions, collect unbiased data and test hypotheses.
+- carry out a scientific research project related to an ecological question: they will learn how to formulate clear, precise and potentially answerable questions; to collect unbiased data and to test hypotheses.